 - Damp from Condensation

 Each of these each these are different types of damp and it is important to distinguish between them both the cause and remedy are different accordingly. so it is important not to confuse them with each other.
 Each of the things on this list can have different causes.
-For example damp on your ceiling may be caused by upstairs shower leaking through the ceiling.
+For example damp on your ceiling may result in ceiling water damage be caused by upstairs shower leaking through the ceiling.

 Types of Damp 1 – Water Leaks